bartvanhoey/Abp2Azure/README.md

 ### Continuous Deployment of an ABP Framework app to Azure DevOps

+Continuous deployment (CD) is a software engineering approach in which software functionalities are delivered frequently and through automated deployments.
+(Wikipedia)

 A **step-by-step tutorial** on how to set up **Continuous Deployment in Azure DevOps** of an **ABP Framework application**.

 ### Source Code

-The sample application has been developed with **Blazor** as UI framework and **SQL Server** as database provider, but the same principles apply for other UI frameworks/database providers.
+The sample application has been developed with **Blazor** as UI framework and **SQL Server** as database provider, but the same principles apply for other **UI frameworks like Angular, MVC or database providers like MongoDb, MySql, Progress**, ...

 ### Requirements